rocky/gjchaitin/gjchaitin.md

 One day, a bug turned up because a field that was needed in the final assembly phase got mangled.
 That field was called "ppb" for "phil's private bits."
 Phil worked on the parse phase.

 Peter, who worked on the code-improvement phase, occasionally needed to store a bit of information for his purposes.
 He figured that since his phase came after Phil's phase, he could do a little code optimization of his own and reuse phil's private bits since, as he put it, Phil wasn't looking.
 That way he wouldn't have to add another temporary field which would make the expression-tree structure larger and more unwieldy.
-The phrase used at the time was "peter's private bits."
+So "phils private bits" became "peter's private bits" when Phil wasn't looking.

 Unfortunately Hank, who worked on the final assembly phase, needed the information stored in phil's private bits.
 So, phil's private bits that was common for a code base of this size.